-Spatial Option /Score

-SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects
+Spatial Option/ 'Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects & Bircotes under this option, including the redevelopment of brownfield sites, would contribute to achieving this.
+Mitigation: As per Option 1.

-Option 2

-Likely sustainability effects:

-Compared to Option 1 this option would likely lead to a more dispersed pattern of development, particularly across the rural area.
-This would likely lead to impacts on a wider range of historic asset.

-Mitigation:

 As per Option 1.
-A criteria-based approach to rural development will need to ensure that new development responds to historic patterns of village growth.
-Assumptions: As per Option 1.
-Uncertainties:

-As per Option 1.
+Uncertainties: As per Option 1.
+Uncertainties: As per Option 1.
 Possible locations for new villages are currently unknown.

-Option 3

-Likely sustainability effects:

-Option 3 focuses a significant scale of development on specific locations along the A1 Corridor, affecting a number of settlements that include Conservation Areas.
-In particular East Markham, Tuxford, Gamston and Blyth have designated Conservation Areas covering large parts of both the built up area and the associated landscape setting.
-For East Markham and Gamston this covers the entirety of the built-up area.
+Option 4 Likely sustainability effects: Option 4 focuses a significant scale of development on a limited number of currently unspecified rural service centres.
+This has the potential to affect Conservation Areas in Blyth, Cuckney, East Markham, Everton, Gamston, Gringley-on-the-Hill, Mattersey, Nether Langwith and North and South Wheatley.
 The scale of development proposed has the potential to significantly affect the integrity of the historic environment in each settlement.
-However, in focusing development on a limited range of settlements, this ensures that the majority of historic assets throughout the District would remain unaffected by any large scale development.
+However, in focusing development on a limited range of settlements, this ensures that the majority of historic assets throughout the District would remain unaffected by any large scale development. prominent heritage assets and historic landscapes on the periphery of the town.
+Mitigation: As per Option 1.
+As per Option 1.
+Uncertainties: